mrTimofey/vue-admin/docs/displays.md

 Usage: `<display type="String" value="value"></display>`.

+Value will be just printed as-is if display type can not be resolved.

 ## Available display types

 Display types available out-of-the-box are described here.
 See [custom display types section](customization/custom-displays.md) if you want to add a custom type.